stevus/web-browser/README.md

     - A CSS byte stream originating from an external CSS stylesheet, referenced by a `<link>` tag, discovered by the HTML module while constructing the DOM tree
     - An embedded stylesheet referenced inside a `<style>` tag, discovered by the HTML module while constructing the DOM tree
     - An inline style belonging to an HTML node discovered by the HTML module while constructing the DOM tree
+2. The byte stream is converted to characters
-1. A Lexer converts the bytes into a character stream and tokenizes it into the corresponding CSS rules
+3. A Lexer tokenizes the character stream, turning it into the corresponding CSS rules
-1. A Parser arranges each CSS rule into an Abstract Syntax Tree (CSSOM tree), where all conversions are well defined by the [CSS specification](https://www.w3.org/TR/css-syntax-3/)[^1]
+4. A Parser arranges each CSS rule into an Abstract Syntax Tree (CSSOM tree), where all conversions are well defined by the [CSS specification](https://www.w3.org/TR/css-syntax-3/)[^1]

 ![](./yb5YfU0vx6vHvB7c0fyD.avif)